shotover/shotover-proxy/docs/transforms/transforms.md

 ## Tee

 This transform sends messages to both the defined sub chain and the remaining down-chain transforms.
-The response from the down-chain transform is returned back up-chain but various behaviours can be defined when there is a mismatch in responses between the sub chain and down-chain
+The response from the down-chain transform is returned back up-chain but various behaviours can be defined by the `behaviour` field to handle the case when the responses from the sub chain and down-chain do not match.

 ```yaml
 - Tee: